 The Indo-German Dialogue is conceived as a continuous series of annual interactions of academics, civil society activists, government officials, policymakers, and the corporate sector where appropriate.
 Its key objective is to provide a platform for sharing and exchanging experiences of social urban innovative change in Germany/ Europe and India to leverage action towards new transdisciplinary research and practice projects.
-We view this interaction as a cultural project to address the challenges of urbanization and sustainability from a broad perspective, including rural-urban linkages and relationships.
+We view this interaction as a cultural project to address urbanisation and sustainability challenges from a broad perspective, including rural-urban linkages and relationships.

-This is the continuation and third iteration of the Indo-German Dialogue on Green Urban Practices, initiated in 2017.
+This is the continuation of the Indo-German Dialogue on Green Urban Practices, initiated in 2017.

 IGD 1 – Fostering Social Innovation & Change for Sustainable Consumption & Lifestyles

 The first symposium, funded by the Heinrich Boell Foundation New Delhi, was held in March 2017 with more than 40 participants (practitioners and academics) from Germany and India who met in Chennai for three days.
 They shared and discussed their experiences with social innovation and change agents towards sustainable consumption and lifestyles.

 Read the Report of the first symposium

 From its conception, this dialogue intended to move beyond a ‘talking shop’ to create a network of people with the potential of envisaging collaboration in practical projects and/ or transdisciplinary, practice-oriented research projects.
 While this is undoubtedly a challenge, the seed has been sown successfully by building new partnerships.
 After all, the core objective is to exchange ideas and tools between researchers and initiatives in South Asia (India, Sri Lanka) and Germany to develop actionable solutions in a participative manner.